eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 }
 ```

-For `isMacro` we need to save and restore our execution environment after the macro has been evaluted.
+For `isMacro` we need to save and restore our execution environment after the macro has been evaluated.
 We can do this by generating a new env, setting the parameters from the arguments, and passing that new env to the macro's statements instead.

-*Keep in mind* arguments need to be evaluted before setting them into the env, and we want to carefully do this using the *original* env, not the new one being constructed.
+*Keep in mind* arguments need to be evaluated before setting them into the env, and we want to carefully do this using the *original* env, not the new one being constructed.
 If there are names that already exist, and would be shadowed by this macro, then it could change the result of the macro (or even the value of subsequent arguments).

 ```ts
 // get the cross ref